dice2cu/dice2cu.github.io/_posts/2015-03-01-alchemists-code.md

 But the Feather has a weird distribution.
 It has low odds of being either `R+` or `G+`, and it has high odds of being `++` or `--`.
 This probably has something to do with it being the last ingredient?
 It just gets whatever is left after all of the other ingredients have gotten their assignments.

 This is only really a problem if you select a code at random.
-I don't know for sure how the companion app chooses the code for a new game, but I have to assume that it does randomly generate a code since that would be the easiest method with this algorithm.
+I don't know for sure how the companion app chooses the code for a new game, ~~but I have to assume that it does randomly generate a code since that would be the easiest method with this algorithm.~~

 The app could avoid any bias by randomly selecting the permutation first, and then computing a code from that.
 Each permutation will have more than one possible code, so it would probably be best if it then randomly selected from all possible codes for the permutation.

-I doubt it does all of that now, though.
-So it's likely are the above odds are what you can expect to see if you use the companion app to start a new game.
+~~I doubt it does all of that now, though.
+So it's likely are the above odds are what you can expect to see if you use the companion app to start a new game.~~

+Update: I've been informed that the official companion app actually does select a random permutation when starting a new game, and then generates a code from the permutation.
+So you should not see these biased probabilities if you generate a new code through the official app.
+But you would run into these biased probability problems if you manually entered a random code.

 ---